voxlol/projectjellyfish/docs/developer-guides/front_end_development_workflow.md

 Adding a new dependency to Project Jellyfish is now a three part process:

 1).
-Confirm the existence and name of the asset on [Rails Assets](https://rails-assets.org) then add it winthin the dependency _do_ in the gemfile.
+Confirm the existence and name of the asset on <a href="https://rails-assets.org" target="_blank">Rails Assets</a> then add it within the dependency and _do_ this in the gemfile.
 For this example we'll add the **leaflet** dependency.
 ```ruby
     # Add Dependencies
     source 'http://rails-assets.org' do